 Web Development & Design

-i can barely write a lick of code, but I enjoy thinking about website design and functionality.
-Former Island Packet director of new media David Feld did most of the heavy lifting with regard to construction of two of these sites, and I don't want to take a bow for his work.
+I'm no coder, but I enjoy thinking about website design and functionality.
+I was the project manager for a brand new website for the 14th Circuit Solicitor's Office, launched during a COVID-19 pandemic, no less.
+The upgrade emphasized user utility and streamlined functions to make those in our office who receive Former Island Packet director of new media David Feld did most of the heavy lifting with regard to construction of two of these sites, and I don't want to take a bow for his work.
 However, I had a hand in conceptualizing websites for two of the sites seen here.
 I was part of The Beaufort Three-Century Project as a volunteer and gathered many of the materials for this site.
 (Unfortunately, the link for the Three-Century Project site is now dead.)
 When The Beaufort Gazette did its homage to the city's tricentennial, David and I riffed off our earlier work to create the Beaufort300.com microsite.
 Later, I joined the board of the Beaufort History Museum and worked with a contractor to overhaul the organization's site.

 I think I'm probably proudest of the work my folks did covering the RBC Heritage in my final two years as sports editor.
 We had really hit our stride as a staff to produce voluminous, enterprising content.
 We take seriously our role as medium of record for Hilton Head Island's PGA Tour event, and we were determined to do the tour's smallest market proud.
 The podcast from the 2008 tournament, at right, is probably an overreach I should not have foisted upon my guys.
 We produced four of them at the end of marathon days, before we really knew what we were doing with video.
 But it's a great example of how far guys like Justin Jarrett and Sam McDowell were willing to go to produce something unexpected.
 I'm indebted to them, as well as to reporter Cathlyn Klore, assistant sports editor Mike Bragg and designer/copy editor Barry Haapala.
 Great employees make mediocre bosses look good.
 In addition to the podcast, below you can see PDFs of our Sunday Heritage coverage from those two years.
 Looking back, it's still stunning to me to think they were produced by five-person staffs.